 What You’ll Need to Get Started

-This questionnaire should take approximately 15-30 minutes to complete.
+This questionnaire takes most people about 15 minutes to complete.
 You will need: Full legal name(s) of your spouse and/or children (if applicable), your desired guardian(s) for your children (if applicable), and the full legal names of you would like to settle your estate (your Executors) and the person(s) you would like to serve as Agent under your Power of Attorney.

 If any questions arise while completing the questionnaire, you are encouraged to jot them down and bring with you to your signing appointment.

 Please note that there are default designations listed throughout the questionnaire (example: if married, your spouse is your executor and your estate would go to him/her).

 This approach is designed to help for routine planning situations.
 The questionnaire will notify you if, at any time, your situation will require a more comprehensive appointment due to your planning needs.
 More customized planning is also available through our office, although not online.
 When you call our office, we will be glad to provide you with a price range for our customized services.

 If you have any further questions please call our office at 336-378-1122 or email [email protected]